Sameer-ahmadd/End_to_End_Object_Detection_with_AWS/README.md

 # Project Structure
-aws/ - Contains AWS infrastructure as code, including CloudFormation templates or Terraform scripts. lambda/ - Lambda function code. sagemaker/ - SageMaker scripts and notebooks. step-functions/ - AWS Step Functions state machine definitions. web-app/ - React, Next.js, and Express application code.
-Prerequisites
-AWS Account
-AWS CLI configured
-Node.js and npm installed
+* LambdaFunctions/ - Lambda function code.
+* Object-dectection.ipynb/ - SageMaker scripts and notebooks.
+* StepFunctions - AWS Step Functions state machine definitions.
+* ECOAI/ - React, Next.js, and Express application code.

 # Contributing
 * Contributions are welcome!
 Please submit a pull request or open an issue if you have suggestions or improvements.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Feel free to adjust the links and paths according to your actual project setup!